-[ ] The Tenant shall be entitled to pre-terminate this Lease by giving to the Landlord no less than six (6) months' prior notice in writing upon the occurrence of either of the following two exceptional conditions ("exceptional conditions"): [ ] the business principal of the goods and/or services from which the Tenant obtained the rights to sell the goods and/or provide the services which is being ret at the Premises is insolvent (as determined in accordance with the laws of insolvent the country where the business principal is established or incorporated); or t the Tenant loses the distributorship or franchise rights to sell the goods and/or provide the services which are being retailed at the Premises where the loss of distributorship or franchise is not due to either the non-performance or breach by the Tenant of the distributorship or franchise agreement. [ 1 months' an amou ant shall be entitled to elect to pay six (6) months' gross rent in lieu of the six (6) notice period to the Landlord or shorten the six (6) months' notice period by paying ant equivalent to the gross rent for the unfulfilled notice period, capped at six (6) gross rent.
-The six (6) months' notice period or such shorter notice period applicable to this Clause [•] shall herein be called the "Applicable Notice Period". [ ] The Tenant shall pay a compensation sum equivalent to the Security Deposit Amount (the "Compensation Sum") to the Landlord for any pre-termination of this Lease by the Tenant pursuant to this Clause [•] on or prior to the expiry of the Applicable Notice Period.
-The Landlord shall be entitled to apply the entire security deposit towards the Compensation Sum on the expiry of the Applicable Notice Period and any shortfall shall be payable by the Tenant on or prior to the expiry of the Applicable Notice Period.
-The pre-termination of this Lease and the payment of the Compensation Sum pursuant to this Clause [•] shall not affect any outstanding amounts owing by the Tenant to the Landlord under this Lease. [ ] the Prem e pre-termination of this Lease pursuant to this Clause [•], the Tenant must reinstate nises and yield up the Premises in accordance with Clause [•] of this Lease on the the Applicable Notice Period.
-For the avoidance of doubt, the Tenant must make damage caused to the Premises or the Building resulting from such reinstatement
+[] The Tenant shall be entitled to pre-terminate this Lease by giving to the Landlord no less than six (6) months' prior notice in writing upon the occurrence of either of the following two exceptional conditions ("exceptional conditions"): [] the business principal of the goods and/or services from which the Tenant has obtained the rights to sell the goods and/or provide the services which is being retailed at the Premises is insolvent (as determined in accordance with the laws of insolvency in the country where the business principal is established or incorporated); or [] the Tenant loses the distributorship or franchise rights to sell the goods and/or provide the services which are being retailed at the Premises where the loss of distributorship or franchise is not due to either the non-performance or breach by the Tenant of the distributorship or franchise agreement. [] months an amo enant shall be entitled to elect to pay six (6) months' gross rent in lieu of the six (6) or notice period to the Landlord or shorten the six (6) months' notice period by paying bunt equivalent to the gross rent for the unfulfilled notice period, capped at six (6) or gross rent.
+The six (6) months' notice period or such shorter notice period applicable int to this Clause [•] shall herein be called the "Applicable Notice Period". [] "Comp pursua Landlor on the on or p the pay enant shall pay a compensation sum equivalent to the Security Deposit Amount (the ensation Sum ") to the Landlord for any pre-termination of this Lease by the Tenant into this Clause [•] on or prior to the expiry of the Applicable Notice Period.
+The rd shall be entitled to apply the entire security deposit towards the Compensation Sum expiry of the Applicable Notice Period and any shortfall shall be payable by the Tenant rior to the expiry of the Applicable Notice Period.
+The pre-termination of this Lease and yment of the Compensation Sum pursuant to this Clause [•] shall not affect any adding amounts owing by the Tenant to the Landlord under this Lease. [] the Pre ne pre-termination of this Lease pursuant to this Clause [•], the Tenant must reinstate emises and yield up the Premises in accordance with Clause [•] of this Lease on the of the Applicable Notice Period.
+For the avoidance of doubt, the Tenant must make II damage caused to the Premises or the Building resulting from such reinstatement

-- [ ] Upon the expiry of the Applicable Notice Period, the Term shall absolutely cease and determine but without prejudice to the rights and remedies of either Party against the other Party in respect of any antecedent breach of this Lease by the other Party. - [ ] Upon the occurrence of either of the two exceptional conditions, instead of exercising its right to pre-terminate the lease under this Clause [•], the Tenant may request to assign this Lease to a replacement tenant, subject to the Landlord's approval (such approval not to be unreasonably withheld). - [ ] The provisions of this Clause [•] shall continue to apply notwithstanding the earlier termination of this Lease.
+- [] Upon the expiry of the Applicable Notice Period, the Term shall absolutely cease and determine but without prejudice to the rights and remedies of either Party against the other Party in respect of any antecedent breach of this Lease by the other Party. - [] Upon the occurrence of either of the two exceptional conditions, instead of exercising its right to pre-terminate the lease under this Clause [•], the Tenant may request to assign this Lease to a replacement tenant, subject to the Landlord's approval (such approval not to be unreasonably withheld). - [] The provisions of this Clause [•] shall continue to apply notwithstanding the earlier termination of this Lease.